The Queen Edith’s Community Forum aims to be a grass-roots organisation for everyone in our neighbourhood… and also its environment.

 Since we started in 2015, our first priority has been communication:

-- Queen Edith’s Community News – There was an initial requirement to publish three issues of the (then Council funded) local newsletter.
+- Queen Edith’s Community News – our (then Council funded) local newsletter.
 We wanted to increase the print run and get it delivered reliably through every door in the ward, which we achieved.
-Now, we are independent of Council funding for the newsletter, and publish an increased number of pages, to over 3,500 homes plus public places.
+Now, we are independent of Council funding for the newsletter, and publish an increased number of pages, to over 4,000 homes, as well as public places.
 We pay for professional audited delivery.
 The news is immediately available online via this website.

 - Networking – since we started we have sought to ‘meet everyone’ – to understand what people are doing and how we might work together.
 We now know lots of good places to have coffee (and cake) – do get in touch if you think we could help your group, if you’d like to start a new project or get involved in an existing one.

-- Events – when we began, we had a funding obligation to run an Xmas event and also take part in the ‘skip day’.
-In 2015, we enthusiastically re-vamped the skip day into an environment-themed community action morning, took part in the Cambridge Celebrates Age ‘Flu action day’ in October, and held a multi-site ‘Winter festival’ in December.
+- Events – in 2015 we enthusiastically re-vamped the existing ‘skip day’ into an environment-themed community action morning, took part in the Cambridge Celebrates Age ‘Flu action day’ in October, and held a multi-site ‘Winter festival’ in December.

 - In 2016, we organised: